 Nowadays, relying only on a computer to manage all of our documents is out of the question.
 We need mobility and functionality that only smartphones can offer us.
-Likewise, they are doing very good job at providing us with some great apps that can help us accomplish those goals.
+Likewise, they are doing a very good job of providing us with some great apps that can help us accomplish those goals.

 2. Compress PDF

 Sometimes when you want to upload a PDF to some services like email or some submissions, there is often a size limit that you can upload.
 In that case, to make everything go smoothly, you will need a Compress PDF.
 It is a really simple app that offers quite much.
 Just select the file that you want to compress and the app will do the rest.
 You can select PDF from your device or you can upload the file from Google Drive, Onedrive, and other services.
 When a file is compressed you will receive your resized file.
 This app is great if you need to get your files compressed or maybe you just want to make more space on your device and on your Cloud Storage.

 I guess you have already heard about the term “going paperless”.
 Well, this app will surely bring you one step closer to it.
 This handy app is used to turn your phone into a scanner that fits right into your pocket.
 You can take pictures of documents, whiteboard discussions, receipts, and this app will turn them into a PDF or JPEG file.
 The great thing is that you don’t need to take a picture with a perfect angle or with great lightning, the app automatically fixes those imperfections and improves the quality of your scanned document.
 This app is integrated with third-party Cloud storage, such as Google Drive, Onedrive, Box, and Dropbox, so you don’t have to keep those documents on your device memory.